Tuition and Fees

 Food

-The total estimated food expense covers the estimated food budget.
+The total estimated food expense covers the food charge.
+Actual billed charge may be different based on meal plan option chosen.

 Airfare